jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

 director, in any Generation Company or Distribution Utility or other entity engaged in transmitting, generating and supplying electricity specified by ERC.

 Section 5.
-Powers and Duties of the Board.
+Powers and Duties of the Board

 The following are the powers of the Board:
 (a) To provide strategic direction for TRANSCO, and formulate medium and long-term strategies pursuant to the vision, mission and